Attending the Mississippi State Fair

-- Entertainment– The state fair offered several free concerts including Corey Smith, Bell Biv Devoe, Theory of a Deadman, and Joe Nichols.
-The concerts were held at the Budweiser Pavilion for no additional charge and were standing room only.
+The Mississippi State Fair of 2016 offered several free concerts, including Corey Smith, Bell Biv Devoe, Theory of a Deadman, and Joe Nichols.
+The concerts were held at the Budweiser Pavilion at no additional charge and were standing room only.

 Suggestion: Perhaps trash control would be helpful to keep things looking better.